mayurdb/gsoc2018/README.md

 ## Spark3D

-spark3D is as an open-source Apache Spark extension to process large scale 3D data-sets from, Astrophysics, High Energy Physics, Meteorology, etc. The library works on top of the latest Spark versions (2.0+), has user friendly APIs (in Scala and Python), works on top of HDFS and supports all major file formats (CSV, Parquet, JSON, Avro, etc.) including popular scientific file formats such as FITS.
+spark3D is as an open-source Apache Spark extension to process large scale 3D data-sets from, Astrophysics, High Energy Physics, Meteorology, etc. The library works on top of the latest Spark versions (2.0+), has user friendly APIs (in Scala and Python), works on top of HDFS and supports all major file formats (CSV, Parquet, JSON, Avro, etc.) including popular scientific file formats such as FITSa.

 ## Approach